 Construction Law Task Force

-Since 1976, the Construction Law has been only subject of many amendments without major structural changes.
-Slovakia is ranked 146th place in the World Bank's Doing Business ranking, which is mainly the result of disproportionately long construction proceedings - the average time needed to obtain the building permit in Slovakia is up to 300 days.
+Since 1976, the Construction Law has been subject to many amendments without major structural changes.
+By now, Slovakia was ranked 146th place in the World Bank's Doing Business ranking, mainly due to the long construction proceedings.

 Tatiana ProkopovaManaging Partner

 Lansky, Ganzger, Jacko & Partner, s. r. o.